tikishen/comment_app_project/README.md

 ![UI Design](https://github.com/tikishen/comment_app_project/blob/master/image/UI.png)

-My comment app is divided into four components, `CommentApp`, `UserInput`, `CommentList`, and `Comment`.
+My comment app is divided into four components, `MyCommentApp`, `UserInput`, `CommentList`, and `CommentText`.

-`CommentApp`: The whole comment function is included in a component called `CommentApp`.
+`MyCommentApp`: The whole comment function is included in a component called `CommentApp`.
 The `CommentApp` contains the upper and lower parts.

 `UserInput`: The upper part is the input area responsible for the user input, including the user name, comment content and release button for publishing comments.

 `CommentList`: The lower section is a list of comments, with a component called `CommentList` responsible for the display of the list.

-`Comment`: Each comment list item is displayed by a separate component `Comment`.
+`CommentText`: Each comment list item is displayed by a separate component `Comment`.

 ### Component implementation